 12. Teaching: Providing instruction, disseminating knowledge, and evaluating acquisition of knowledge and skill in professional psychology.
 12A.
 Knowledge Demonstrates knowledge of didactic learning strategies and how to accommodate developmental and individual differences 0 1 2 3 4 [N/O] 12B.
+Skills

-Skills Applies teaching methods in multiple settings 0 1 2 3 4 [N/O] 13.
-Supervision: Supervision and training in the professional knowledge base of enhancing and monitoring the professional functioning of others.
-13A.
+13. Supervision: Supervision and training in the profession monitoring the professional functioning of others. al know ledge l base of enhanc ing and 13A.
 Expectations and Roles Understands the ethical, legal, and contextual issues of the supervisor role 0 1 2 3 4 [N/O] 13B.
-Processes and Procedures Demonstrates knowledge of supervision models and practices; demonstrates knowledge of and effectively addresses limits of 0 1 2 3 4 [N/O]
+Processes and Procedures Demonstrates knowledge of supervision models and practices; demonstrates knowledge of and effectively addresses limits of competency to supervise 0 1 2 3 4 [N/O] 13C.

-competency to supervise 13C.
 Skills Development Engages in professional reflection about one's clinical relationships with supervisees, as well as supervisees' relationships with their clients 0 1 2 3 4 [N/O] 13D.
 Supervisory Practices Provides effective supervised supervision to less advanced students, peers, or other service providers in typical cases appropriate to the service setting 0 1 2 3 4 [N/O]